RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Discussion

-The prior research~\cite{brehmer2021jam,kandel2012enterprise,tory2021finding} that directly motivated \remixtape~was similarly conducted within an enterprise BI context, however we expect that aspects of this project may be applicable in other domains where there is a need to construct and present narratives around data.
-STEM education or policy communication are two that come to mind, particularly as public and civic data portals provide opportunities to collect metrics originating from different institutions and agencies.
+\bstart{Beyond BI and metrics} \revision[]{Our focus on metrics reflects the broader BI software community's recent investments in cloud infrastructure for shared metric repositories~\cite{powerbimetrics,tableaumetrics,databrainmetrics,dbtmetrics,transformmetrics,tableaupulse}.} Although we situate \remixtape~within an enterprise BI context~\cite{brehmer2021jam,kandel2012enterprise,tory2021finding}, aspects of this project may be applicable in other domains where there is a need to construct and present narratives around data.
+STEM education or policy communication are two that come to mind, particularly as public and civic data portals provide opportunities to collect metrics originating from different institutions and agencies. \revision[Our focus on metrics also reflects the broader BI software community's recent investments in cloud infrastructure for shared metric repositories.
+Enterprise conversations around data continue to make use of other BI assets, from dashboards and tables to spatial data displayed on maps and non-spatial data represented by other chart design conventions.]{}